-VI.
+VII.
 Investment Parameters

+1.-Diversification

+The investments shall be diversified by:

-- 1. Diversification - a.
-The investments shall be diversified by limiting investments to avoid overconcentration in securities from a specific issuer or business sector (excluding U.S. Treasury securities) by incorporating the following guidelines: - i.
-Corporate obligations (commercial paper and corporate notes) held may not exceed one-third (33%) of the District's portfolio. - ii.
-Generally no more than twenty percent (20%) of funds invested in commercial paper and corporate notes may be in the obligation of any one entity.
+a.
+The investments shall be diversified by limiting investments to avoid overconcentration in securities from a specific issuer or business sector (excluding U.S. Treasury securities) by incorporating the following guidelines:

+a. -

+Corporate obligations (commercial paper and corporate notes)

+Commercial paper held may not exceed one-third (33%) of the District's portfolio.

+-Generally no more than twenty percent (20%) of funds invested in commercial paper and corporate notes may be in the paper obligation of any one entity.
+In situations where the District determines

 In situations where the District determines divestiture of this asset class is necessary to protect the valuation, safety or liquidity of the portfolio, the holding of some securities through maturity may be deemed the prudent action.
+In such a case, the amount in the portfolio may temporarily exceed the 20% limit until remaining securities mature.

+In situations where commercial paper and corporate note together make up less than 5% of the total District portfolio of investments, this rule may be waived.

-In such a case, the amount in the portfolio may temporarily exceed the 20% limit until remaining securities mature. - iii.
-Certificates of Deposit The District shall at no time hold certificates of deposit constituting more than ten percent (10%) of the total deposits of the issuing institution. - b.
-Due to inherent difficulties in accurately forecasting cash flow, a portion of the portfolio may be invested in readily available money market funds such as the Illinois Trust and Illinois Funds LGIP programs, or any other domestic money market mutual fund regulated by and in good standing with the Securities and Exchange Commission; provided that such money market fund's portfolios are limited to authorized investments; interest-bearing accounts, overnight repurchase agreements, or commercial paper to ensure that appropriate liquidity is maintained in order to meet ongoing daily obligations.
+Certificates of Deposit - The District shall at no time hold certificates of deposit constituting more than ten percent (10%) of the total deposits of the issuing institution.

+b.
+Due to inherent difficulties in accurately forecasting cash flow, a portion of the portfolio may be invested in readily available money market funds such as the Illinois Trust and Illinois Funds LGIP programsState Treasurers' Illinois Funds, or any other domestic money market mutual fund regulated by and in good standing with the Securities and Exchange Commission; provided that such money market fund's portfolios are limited to authorized investments; interest-bearing savings-accounts, overnight repurchase agreements, or commercial paper to ensure that appropriate liquidity is maintained in order to meet ongoing daily obligations.